cmlavo/OPTML/README.md

 ### Training performance script

 The model training script `project_code/run_scheduler_experiments.ipynb` is a Jupyter Notebook which trains a selected model using a specified scheduler object.
 It is currently configured to our MNIST training with the SmallConv model.
-The settings can be changed in the 2nd cell to try other setups.
+The settings can be changed in the "Hyper-parameters" cell to try other setups.

 ### DBM visualisation script